Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 (Note: I separated the math this week to spread out the physical activity.)

-• Sing the history sentence while children listen.
+- Sing the history sentence and do the below motions while the children listen.

 - I chant using the rhythm posted by Missy Wilson while the children listen.
 (Raise hands in the air when saying, “Whew!”)

-- Recite together saying it as slowly as you can.
+- Speed up: Recite together saying it as slowly as you can.
 Get faster and faster each time you chant through it.
 Be sure to get silly on the 6th time through!

 *Next to the Latin new grammar, I drew a present.
 Ask the children, "When someone gives you a present, do you get excited?"
 You might say, "Oh!
 Thank you!"
 The present tense in Latin starts with, "Oh!"